iamahmarfaraz/qr-generate/README.md

-# Hiring Test for Full Stack Developer Intern (MERN / MERN with Next.js)
+# Hiring Test for Full Stack Developer Intern

 **NOTE:** You can use React or Next.js for the frontend and Node.js (or PHP) for the backend.
 Incorporating caching (e.g., Redis) is a plus.
 Deploy your project on any platform of your choice.
 Please provide both the live application URL and a link to your GitHub repository (which must be publicly accessible).